-Themed boutonnieres and funky corsage pins from I Do Novelty #Sponsors#boutonniere#dia de los muertos#geeky#goth#groom gear#groomsmen#pin-up#pirates#rockabilly#topsy turvy hat March 20 | Megan Finley meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+Themed boutonnieres and funky corsage pins from I Do Novelty #Sponsors#boutonniere#dia de los muertos#geeky#goth#groom gear#groomsmen#pin-up#pirates#rockabilly#topsy turvy hat March 20 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Many of you are familiar with our sponsor Kim Brown-Dye's business Topsy Turvy Design, the theatrical millinery that's been an Offbeat Bride favorite for years.
 Well, Kim has launched a brand new business called I Do Novelty, specializing in themed boutonnieres and corsage pins.
 Keep reading to get the very first glimpse of I Do Novelties amazing creations, find out what the hell you do with a stick pin, and how you can still use them even if you're going more traditional with your boutonnieres.
 As you can see from the photo above, I Do Novelty caters to a LOT of Offbeat Brides' favorite themes and aesthetics… I Do Novelty is also featured in our Offbeat Vendors guide!
 Woodland and nature Nautical and Pirate Goth Rockabilly Steampunk Day of the Dead Tiki and Sci-Fi.
 My absolute favorites are these hula girl boutonnieres and the tiki idols.
 The combo of the hula girl bout and the tiki stick pin (pictured above) is just KILLING ME with perfection.
 But I know that, for TON of you, this Steampunk boutonniere is gonna be a must-have.
 Ooh and for the rocker-types in your wedding party you gotta check THIS out.
 Too shy to sport a themed boutonniere?
 Or maybe you're kicking yourself because you purchased boutonnieres already?
 That's okay!
 You can totally add a little I Do Novelty whimsy with these badass stick pins.
 Are you familiar with stick pins?
 They're that little thing you use to pin the boutonniere onto a lapel.
 Subtle funkiness is always a solid win, and one of these little stickpins takes your more straight-forward boutonnieres into "Oh *I* see what you did there" pop culture territory.
 OFFBEAT DISCOUNT: Offbeat Bride Readers will receive a 20% discount in Kim's Etsy store, now through the end of March 2012.
 Just use coupon code OFFBEAT at checkout.
 If how much y'all have loved Topsy Turvy is any indication about how much y'all will love I Do Novelty… well… let's just say, I'd put your order in ASAP before Kim gets RIDONCULOUSLY busy.
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS What should you put on your wedsite's FAQ?
 NEXT Melaina & Nick's colorful playful and kid-friendly wedding Show/Hide comments [ 6 ] These are so fun!
 I love the lady bug version!
 Reply Sushi pins!!
 I may have to purchase those.
 FH and I can't get enough sushi.
 Reply OMG, those sushi pins are KILLING me!
 I was trying to think of ways to use them outside of boutonnieres/wedding something.
 Reply Gah!
 My FH and my first date was where I introduced him to sushi.
 We refer to our anniversary as "sushi night".
 We need those sushi pins!!
 Reply The lady bug one is so cute!
 He'd never wear it though, he's kind of classic when it comes to formal dress so I think he'll just rock a flower or something. 🙁 He's being more fun with rainbow light up cufflinks though.
 Reply Damn!
 I got married a year too early.
 There must be someone I can pawn this great idea off on… Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.